saikiransripada/saikiransripada.github.io/_posts/2015-11-20-include-css-or-javascript-in-moodle.md

 layout:     post
 title:      Include CSS or JavaScript in Moodle
 date:       2015-11-20
-categories: moodle
-description: When writing a custom plugin, place CSS in a file called styles.css in the base directory of your plugin /plugin/styles.css.
+summary:    When writing a custom plugin, place CSS in a file called styles.css in the base directory of your plugin /plugin/styles.css.
 Moodle will automatically load the CSS file for you.
-permalink: /include-css-or-javascript-in-moodle/
+categories: moodle php
 ---

 To include a CSS file in Moodle: